jonnonz1/nz-statute-book/acts/public/2008/financial-service-providers-registration-and-dispute-resolution-act-2008.md

 (4) Nothing in this section limits or affects the Tax Administration Act 1994 or the Statistics Act 1975.
 (5) A person must not obstruct or hinder the exercise of a power conferred by subsection (1).
 (6) If a registered financial service provider does not comply with a requirement under subsection (2)(a) within 20 working days from the date the requirement was notified to the provider, the Registrar may assume that the provider is no longer in the business of providing a financial service and sections 18 to 20 apply.
-(7) A person who knowingly fails to comply with a requirement under subsection (2) commits an offence and is liable on summary conviction,—
+(7) A person who knowingly fails to comply with a requirement under subsection (2) commits an offence and is liable on conviction,—
   (a) in the case of an individual, to a fine not exceeding $30,000:
   (b) in the case of a person who is not an individual, to a fine not exceeding $300,000.
-(8) A person who breaches subsection (5) commits an offence and is liable on summary conviction,— (a) in the case of an individual, to a fine not exceeding $30,000:
+(8) A person who breaches subsection (5) commits an offence and is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $30,000:
   (b) in the case of a person who is not an individual, to a fine not exceeding $300,000.
 (9) In this section, relevant document means a document that contains information relating to whether a person—